Pros and cons of traffic calming humps

 Increased wear and tear

 Older speed humps are known to induce higher amounts of wear in the oncoming traffic.
 Long-term damage can be expected if the motorist doesn’t slow down.
-Comparatively, rubber speed humps can absorb the impact better and they won’t damage the oncoming traffic that much.
+Comparatively, rubber speed humps can absorb the impact better and won’t damage the oncoming traffic much.

 Emergency vehicles are slowed down